mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 A campaign can also be refereed or shared.
 In a refereed campaign, there is a single Referee for the whole game, who sets up the whole universe that the player characters adventure in.
 Refereed campaigns can have long story arcs and ongoing plotlines, taking multiple scenarios to resolve.
 In a shared campaign, the position of Referee rotates from player to player – for example, when the characters' ship Jumps to a new star system, a different player takes over as Referee and presents the dangers and opportunities in this new system.

-Campaign Ideas
+## Campaign Ideas

 A few suggestions to get the ball rolling:

-The Trader Campaign
+### The Trader Campaign

-The Trader Campaign: The player characters form the crew of a free trader merchant vessel, taking whatever cargos they can get to keep their spacecraft aloft and in one piece.
+The player characters form the crew of a free trader merchant vessel, taking whatever cargos they can get to keep their spacecraft aloft and in one piece.
 Inspiration for games like this could be the TV series Firefly or the computer games Elite, Privateer, or X.

-The Military Campaign:
+### The Military Campaign

-The Military Campaign: The player characters are all members of a military unit, usually veterans of the same career (see page 8 for more on careers).
+The player characters are all members of a military unit, usually veterans of the same career (see page 8 for more on careers).
 They participate in campaigns, skirmishes and other military activity.
 Inspiration could come from the Honor Harrington novels, the film Aliens, or Starship Troopers - the book, the animated series or the film.

-The Explorer Campaign:
+### The Explorer Campaign

-The Explorer Campaign: In a game of this type the player characters go beyond the borders of known space, looking for objects, planets and civilizations of value or curiosity.
+In a game of this type the player characters go beyond the borders of known space, looking for objects, planets and civilizations of value or curiosity.
 The characters will have to be highly self-sufficient to survive away from known space for long stretches.
 For inspiration look no further than the original series of Star Trek.

-The Traveller Campaign:
+### The Traveller Campaign

-The Traveller Campaign: The traditional Traveller campaign features a little of everything.
+The traditional Traveller campaign features a little of everything.
 The characters will go from exploring abandoned alien ziggurats to rescuing missing pets to taking on the local crime lord in a protracted gang war.
 Inspiration could come from anywhere.

-Die Roll Conventions
+## Die Roll Conventions

 The Traveller system uses two six-sided dice to resolve most actions.
 Some situations involve fewer or more dice.
 Accordingly, a quick discussion of various terminology and conventions is needed before proceeding.

 1d6/2d6:1d6/2d6: To avoid writing 'roll two six-sided dice and add them together' over and over again, Traveller uses the abbreviation 'roll 2d6'.
 Where you see 'roll 2d6' read 'roll two six-sided dice and add them together'.
 Sometimes you may also see '1d6', '3d6' or other numbers of 'd6'.
 This simply means roll one six-sided die, three six- sided dice, or however many six-sided dice are indicated, and add them together to gain the final result.

 d66:d66: This is shorthand for a special way of rolling two six-sided dice.
 Before rolling nominate one die as the 'tens' die and one as the 'units' die, to give you a two-digit number between 11 and 66.
 Some numbers cannot be rolled on a d66, giving you a total of 36 possible outcomes.

+### Check (or Throw)

-Check (or Throw): Check (or Throw): To determine if a character succeeds or fails at a particular task, the player must make a check.
+Check (or Throw): To determine if a character succeeds or fails at a particular task, the player must make a check.
 To make a check, the player rolls 2d6 and adds any appropriate Dice Modifiers (such as a skill his character possesses, or a bonus from a piece of equipment).
 If the total is equal to or greater than the target number for that check, he succeeds.
 A check will usually have a skill or characteristic associated with it.
 For example, a check of 'Dex 8+' means 'roll 2d6, add your Dexterity Characteristic Modifier, and you succeed if you have a total result of 8 or more'.

-Ta r g e t N u m b e r s : Ta r g e t N u m b e r s : I n manyc h e c k s , t h e p l a y e r n e e d s t o r o l l e q u a l t o or above a specific number (usually, eight or more).
+### Ta r g e t N u m b e r s

+I n manyc h e c k s , t h e p l a y e r n e e d s t o r o l l e q u a l t o or above a specific number (usually, eight or more).
 This is denoted by a number followed by a plus, such as 8+ or 10+.

+### Natural 2/Natural 12

-Natural 2/Natural 12: Natural 2/Natural 12: Some rolls refer to a 'natural' number – this is the actual number rolled on the dice before any modifiers are applied.
+Some rolls refer to a 'natural' number – this is the actual number rolled on the dice before any modifiers are applied.

+### Dice Modifier

-Dice Modifier (abbreviated to DM): Dice Modifier (abbreviated to DM): A number to be applied to a die roll before it is used.
+(abbreviated to DM) A number to be applied to a die roll before it is used.
 Dice Modifiers are preceded by a sign, which indicates if the number is to be added to or subtracted from the roll.
 For example, a Dice Modifier of –2 indicates that two is to be subtracted from the roll; a Die Modifier of +4 indicates that four is to be added to the roll.

 ## EXAMPLE OF PLAY

 Three players (Chris, Tom, and Claire) are playing Traveller.
 Their characters are, respectively: Morn, a thuggish ex-barbarian; Erik, a spy and agent, and Kathya, a pilot and technician.
 They're currently aboard their ship, a Free Trader.
 In-character speech is denoted by (parentheses).

 Referee: Anyway, you've just jumped to the Cogri system.
-You're about two million kilometers out –
-Chris (Morn): 'Accurate' as usual, Kathya!
-Only twice as far away as

-we should be.
+You're about two million kilometers out – Chris (Morn): 'Accurate' as usual, Kathya!
+Only twice as far away as we should be.
 Claire (Kathya): The longer it takes us to get to the starport, the longer it is before you get us into trouble.
 Referee: Ahem.
 As I was saying, you're about two million k out, and you're picking up a distress call.
 Tom: My character will put the distress call on the screen.
 Referee: It's audio only.
 'This is Free Trader Beowulf, calling anyone... mayday, mayday, we are under attack... main drive is gone...turret number one not responding ... mayday...'
 Claire: How close is the Beowulf?
 Referee: No navigational transponder showing... give me a Sensors check, please.
 Claire: I rolled a 9, plus Dice Modifi ers gives me a 12.
 Referee: Yo u ' r e p i c k i n g u p o n e s h i p a b o u t 8 0 , 0 0 0 k a w a y.
 M i n i m a l heat, no power, looks dead in space.
 Tom: No power?
 Then where's the transmission coming from?
 Referee: Er, minimal power then.
 Power plant's down.
 The distress call continues 'Mayday... losing cabin pressure fast...calling anyone... please help...', then starts repeating itself.
 Claire: Life signs?
 Referee: Not at this range.
 Claire: But I rolled a 12...
 Tom: Any sign of the attackers?
 Referee: Nope.
 Tom ( Erik ) : Something isn't right here.
 Either the Beowulf was hit a long time ago, in which case someone else should have checked out the call before us, 'cos we're not that far from the planet... or she was only hit a short time ago, and the attacker's still nearby.
 Nothing on the scope at all?
 Referee: Yo u ' r e i n o p e n s p a c e.
 U n l e s s t h e y ' r e h i d i n g b e h i n d a s p e c k of space dust...
 Claire (Kathya): Nothing.
 They could have really good stealth technology.
 Chris: Or be hiding on the wreck of the Beowulf...
 Tom: If it was an internal problem like hijackers, he wouldn't have mentioned the turret being hit.
 Tom ( Erik ) : We've still got to investigate.
 There could be survivors.
 Morn, get to the turret and power up the guns.
 Kathya, bring us in.
 I'll get my vacc suit on and get ready to board.
 Referee: As you approach the ship, you see the unmistakable scars of laser hits, er, scarring the hull.
 One of the airlocks has been blown open.
 Tom ( Erik ) : Looks like she's been boarded.
 I'll jump across.
 Don't dock – if there are bad guys still over there, then the last thing we want is them walking on board our ship.
 Claire: Life signs?
 Referee: Faint traces of three.
-Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently- deceased corpses that're still cooling.
+Could be three people in low berth freezer-tubes, or three people in hibernation...or three recently-deceased corpses that're still cooling.
 Tom, you go through the front airlock and push off, drifting for several seconds before bouncing off the hull of the other ship.
 Your magnetic boots catch on, and you can walk over the skin of the ship towards the airlock, gingerly stepping over the areas melted by the lasers.
 Tom: Do I need a Vacc Suit check or a Zero-G check or anything?
 Referee: Er...do you have both skills?

 Tom: Well, Zero-G level zero, so technically yes.
 Referee: Nah, you don't need a check.
 You make it across fine.
 Tom: We'll keep communications channels open, and I'll feed my suit's cameras back to the others so they can see what I see.
 Referee: Sure.
 Are you going into the airlock?
 Chris (Morn): _bzzt_ I'll cover you with the laser turret.
 Tom: Where 'cover' is a synonym for 'burn me to a crisp if you fire that thing anywhere near me when I'm only wearing a vacc suit.
 It's like covering me with a nuclear missile.
 Chris: I'd call that pretty damn covered.
 Referee: Yo u s t e p t h r o u g h t h e a i r l o c k , i n t o t h e d a r k e n e d c o r r i d o r s of the Beowulf.
 Air's gone...no artificial gravity...
 The beam from your suit's torch cuts through the air, illuminating droplets of blood floating like little worlds.
 Give me a Recon roll, please.
 Tom: Rolled a...6.
 Failed, unless it's an unusually easy one.
 Referee: It's not.
 The cargo bay's splattered with blood, but all the cargo appears to still be intact, although it's hard to tell with all the crates drifting around.
 It looks like the upper deck might still have pressure – the stairwells automatically iris shut if this lower deck is breached.
 Tom: I'll go up and knock, I guess.
 Referee: Yo u t a p y o u r g a u n t l e t a g a i n s t t h e m e t a l... a n d t h e r e ' s an answering knock from above.
 You catch a glimpse of some movement behind you... and suddenly, the sensor feed from Erik's suit goes out!
 Claire (Kathya): Erik!
 Can you read me?
 Erik!
 Erik?
 Erik?

 ## TECHNOLOGY LEVELS